 What Happens After Sending?

-- The recipient proposes a compromise: you can negotiate a payment plan
+- The recipient proposes a compromise: you can negotiate a payment plan or settlement from a position of strength

 In court, the demand letter serves as evidence that you attempted amicable resolution — a factor judges weigh heavily in their decisions.